anh1231/LOL-ADC-Analyis/README.md

-# Analysis of League of Legends ADC and Midlane Statistics
+# Analysis of League of Legends Statistics
 #### **Author: Andy Huang**
 ___

 This analysis was done as a comprehensive data science project at UCSD.
-The contents of this analysis will include methods such as exploratory data analysis, hypothesis testing, and baseline model creation.
+The contents of this analysis will include methods such as exploratory data analysis, hypothesis testing, and baseline model creation and more.

 ___
 ## Introduction

 League of Legends (LOL) is a multiplayer online battle arena (MOBA) that was developed by Riot Games.
 It is a highly popular game that is enjoyed by people of various ages and backgrounds and enjoys a thriving professional scene with real investments and money on the line.
 The data set that I will be working with is a data set on the professional LOL esport scenes from 2024, collected and aggregated by Oracle's Elixir.
 This data set contains a variety of features ranging from 'Kill', 'Deaths', and 'Assists' (KDA), to monster kills, and much more.
-The question that I am proposing today is:
+There are many different queries and tests one could perform on this data but the question that I am proposing today is:
 > _**Between Attack Damage Carries (ADC) and Midlaners, which role tends to "carry" more often than not?**_

 ###### [We will define the term "carry" by their KDA ratio (kills + assists/ deaths), damage to champions (characters controlled by players) and gold income.]